jhudsl/tidyversecourse/docs/04-dataviz.md

 <img src="images/dataviz-unnamed-chunk-41-2.png" width="672" />

-In the first plot, it is difficult to tell what values the boxplots correspond to and it is difficult to compare the boxplots (particullarly for the last three clarity categories), however this is greatly improved in the second plot.
+In the first plot, it is difficult to tell what values the boxplots correspond to and it is difficult to compare the boxplots (particularly for the last three clarity categories), however this is greatly improved in the second plot.

 We can also use another argument of the `scale_y_continuous()` function to add specific labels to our plot.
 For example, it would be nice to add dollar signs to the y-axis.
 We can do so using the `labels` argument.
 A variety of `label_*` functions  within the `scales` package can be used to modify axis labels.
 See [here](https://scales.r-lib.org/reference/index.html) to take a look at the many options.